 British jewellery designer Laura Lambert founded Fenton in 2019 to give consumers fair access to high quality, responsibly produced fine jewellery, specialising in ethically and sustainably sourced coloured gemstones as an alternative to traditional diamonds.
 Customers can choose from a variety of stones, metals and cuts to create their own personalised design, with all of the gems sourced directly, thereby cutting out the middlemen to provide top stones at a lower cost.

-This fair trade trainer brand quickly became a household name after Meghan Markle was spotted wearing a pair at the Invictus Games in 2018, but it’s their eco-friendly credentials that earnt them their B Corp shortly after launching in 2015.
+This fair trade trainer brand has been an ethical pioneer ever since it first launched in 2015 – and thanks to its eco-friendly credentials, it was granted B Corp status shortly after.
 The brand was established with the aim of creating a shoe that would stand the test of time without compromising on sustainability, which meant working with unusual materials like wild rubber from the Amazonian Forest for their soles and recycled plastic bottles to create a new kind of mesh.

 The business operates with full transparency across every stage of their production, from the wages they pay to the way they source their materials.
 By working directly with small scale producers in Peru and Brazil, they’re able to cut out the middleman and agree a price for the rubber and cotton they use in advance, thereby ensuring the producers can earn a decent living and reinvest in their farms.